Ron Middleton (VC): Victoria Cross action

 He passed out briefly, and his second pilot, Flight Sergeant L.A.
 Hyder, who was also seriously wounded, managed to regain control of the plunging plane at 800 feet and drop the bombs, before receiving first aid from the other crew.
 Middleton regained consciousness in time to help recover control of his stricken bomber.
 Middleton was in great pain, was barely able to see, was losing blood from wounds all over his body, and could breathe only with difficulty.
 He must have known that his own chances of survival were slim, but he nonetheless determined to fly his crippled aircraft home, and return his crew to safety.
 During the return flight he frequently said over the intercom "I'll make the English Coast.
 I'll get you home".
 After four hours of agony and having been further damaged by flak over France, Middleton reached the coast of England with five minutes of fuel reserves.
 At this point he turned the aircraft parallel to the coast and ordered his crew to bail out.
 Five of his crew did so and landed safely, but his front gunner and flight engineer remained with him to try to talk him into a forced landing on the coast, something he must have known would have risked extensive civilian casualties.
 He steered the aircraft out over the sea, off Dymchurch, and ordered the last two crew to bail out.
 They then too bailed out, but did not survive the night in the English Channel.
 Middleton stayed with the aircraft, which crashed into the Channel.
 His body was washed ashore on 1 February 1943.
+He was buried with full military honors on 5 February 1943 in Suffolk.

 The last line of his Victoria Cross citation reads: "His devotion to duty in the face of overwhelming odds is unsurpassed in the annals of the Royal Air Force".